renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Integrations/Composio/integrations-composio.md

 7. To confirm further, navigate to the Gmail account you authenticated with Composio.
 Your email is visible in **Drafts**.

-You have successfully integrated your Langflow component with Composio.
+You have successfully integrated your Aiexec component with Composio.
 To add more tools, add another Composio component.